Jamille Matt: Newport County

 On 20 June 2018, Matt joined Newport County on a two-year contract.
 He made his debut on 4 August in a 3–0 defeat to Mansfield Town, scoring his first goal ten days later in a 4–1 win versus Cambridge United in the EFL Cup.
 On 6 January 2019, he scored the first goal in Newport's 2–1 FA Cup win over Premier League side Leicester City.
 He was part of the team that reached the League Two playoff final at Wembley Stadium on 25 May 2019.
 Newport lost 1–0 to Tranmere Rovers after a goal in the 119th minute.
 Matt was released by Newport County at the end of the 2019–20 season due to the club's Coronavirus pandemic financial concerns.

 Forest Green Rovers

 Matt signed for Forest Green Rovers on 20 July 2020 on a one-year deal.
 On 31 December 2020, having scored 9 goals in 23 appearances, Matt exercised his option to extend his contract by a further year.

 In April 2021, he was nominated for the EFL League Two Player of the Season.

 Matt was appointed as club captain for the 2021–22 season.

 Walsall

 On 13 January 2023, Matt signed an 18-month contract with EFL League Two side Walsall, after joining for an undisclosed fee.
 On 18 May 2024, he signed a new one-year contract.

 On 26 June 2025, the club announced he had signed a new one-year contract.

+He was released by Walsall at the end of the 2025–26 season.

+Later career

+On 12 June 2026, it was announced that Matt would join Southern League Premier Division Central club Bromsgrove Sporting following his release from Walsall.

+International career

+Matt was called up to the England C squad in February 2012 for the International Challenge Trophy Group ‘A’, but he was unable to play due to issues with his work permit which also affected his club career with Kidderminster Harriers around the same time.